Economic Data freely available online

 In the Publications section, all publications are listed in chronological order, latest first.
 Most are downloadable as PDFs.
 Given that there are some 8000 publications, you will probably want to filter them first.
 You can do this by theme (the 11 top-level themes referred to above), by release date, by geographical coverage: national, regional or local.
 You can also sort by publication type: book, journal, article, report, statistical publication or release.
 You may still end up with a lot of choices, and so if you know the name of the publication you want, you would probably be better to use the search box at the top of the screen – but even this can still produce a great number of hits.
 For example, if you search 'Blue Book' you get over 400 hits.
 At this point you may well want to use some of the filters, such as 'by release date', and/or sort by type of publication.

-Finally there is a very easy to use clickable list of all the main ONS series, such as the United Kingdom Economic Accounts, Labour Market Statistics and Balance of Payments.
+Finally there is a very easy-to-use clickable list of all the main ONS series, such as the United Kingdom Economic Accounts, Labour Market Statistics and Balance of Payments provided by UK Data Explorer.

 The statistics area of the Bank's site contains a range of monetary and financial data: